CarterPry/INST377Final/README.md

-# WeatherWise 🌤️
+# INST377 Final

-WeatherWise is a a web app for my INST377 Final, that fetches real-time weather data with the Weatherstack API.
+This is a a web app for my INST377 Final, that fetches real-time weather data with the Weatherstack API.
 My application stores cities to Supabase, and puts all of the data on a chart using Chart.js.

 ## Pages
 - **Home**: Introduction